oxfordeo/oxeo-flows/README.md

 ## Dask cluster
 Used [dask-cloud-provider](https://cloudprovider.dask.org/en/latest/gcp.html).

+To get the Dask cluster to work, had to create a Packer image based on the already-built Docker image (see [the notebook](./notebooks/dask.ipynb).
+Then run `packer build packer.json` and get the packer image ID from the output.
+In this case, it's `packer-1636725840`.

+Ideally, DaskExecutor should be able to run this to create a temporary cluster.
+This works when I do it locally with `prefect run ...` but not on Prefect Cloud (i.e. `Vertex Run`), it starts the scheduler and then just hangs.

+Managed to get it working by starting the scheduler locally (from the notebook) and then in `DaskExecutor` specifying the address.
+To make this work, SSL must be disabled, and had to open the VPC Firewall to allow ingress from anywhere.
+To get it to work without the open firewall, I [created a VPC peering](https://cloud.google.com/vertex-ai/docs/general/vpc-peering) ([more](https://cloud.google.com/vpc/docs/configure-private-services-access)), and told Vertex to use that [network](https://cloud.google.com/vertex-ai/docs/training/using-private-ip), ([more](https://cloud.google.com/vpc/docs/using-vpc-peering)) by specifying the `network` parameter in [DaskExecutor](https://cloud.google.com/vertex-ai/docs/training/using-private-ip).
+But it's not working!

+Also it's very slow to set up the Vertex instance and then the Dask stuff on top of that...

 ## Secrets
 Service Account JSON token removed from the Dockerfile, as it should be provided automatically by the Vertex instance.